go-extras/go-kit/README.md

 It contains various packages and utilities that can be used to simplify Go programming.

 ## Features
-- Package `must` offers a convenient approach for transforming a two-value function into a single-value function by throwing a panic if an error is returned as the second value in the original function.
+- Package `clone` provides functionality to clone the data.
 - Package `contextualjson` provides a JSON marshaler that allows specifying a context and custom handlers for the serialization of struct fields.
 - Package `logger` provides interfaces for logging with various levels of verbosity and functionality.
+- Package `must` offers a convenient approach for transforming a two-value function into a single-value function by throwing a panic if an error is returned as the second value in the original function.
 - Package `pubsub` provides provides a simple publish-subscribe messaging system.

 ## Installation